Subsidy Library

 format_list_bulleted What to do

-• Have samples of fruit or leaves identified
+• Get samples of fruit or leaves identified by the specialist or organisation

-• Produce a map of the orchard showing the location of each species and variety identified
+• Produce an orchard map showing the location of each identified species and variety

 checklist How to do and evidence required